jameslamb/conference-notes/ODSC/odsc-west-2016.md

 	- Google will automatically tag your photos
 - Inbox by Gmail
 	- will look at the context of the email and recommend a response
-	- around 10% of reponses on Inbox
+	- around 10% of responses on Inbox
 - Google Translate w/ Neural Machine Translation
 - Neural Net model for improving resource allocation in a data ceneter
 	- improved power usage effectivieness (PUE) by 15%